 I tried Bikram yoga first.
-I liked how I felt after, but knew exploring other styles was important.
+I liked how I felt after, but hated every second of it during the practice.
+I knew that exploring other styles was an imperative part of my investigation into the overwhelming world of yoga.
 Next was Ashtanga yoga.
 I gave it a go, really tried to fall in love.
 I fell in like, but we were not meant to be life partners.
 And then, I walked into my first vinyasa yoga class.
 Oh my.

-Every single thing about vinyasa yoga blew me away.
-First, I had a seasoned, dynamic, and creative teacher.
+Every single thing about vinyasa yoga spoke seductive, loving truths.
+I had a seasoned, dynamic, and creative teacher.
 That really helps, obviously.
 She wove a technicolor tapestry of flows that seamlessly connected.
 Feeling that sense of yoga being a dance with intelligent sequencing and enchanting music that made my breath feel as if it were singing along.
 The excitement I felt floating out of that class was a thrill I still carry to this day.
 And I know it will never go away.

 Because the lure of variety beckons, I’ll stray from vinyasa yoga, but I always come back

 Shiny and new is enticing.
 Watching an advanced Ashtanga practitioner will take your breath away.
 When seemingly impossible feats of the body are performed inches away from you, it’s intoxicating to believe that perhaps one day you too could attempt and achieve such intricately executed postures.
 I used to joke that I’d feel like I was ‘pretty rad’ at yoga once I could nap with my legs behind my head.
 Yeah, that’s not happening ever.
-But it might be possible for you one day if that’s your jam and your body and determination are willing and able.
-And the primary series is not nearly as challenging.
+And since we are always changing, my goals for asana have changed in what I find to be exciting and offer value.
 Ashtanga offers a set sequence but also includes degrees of variety once you get past the primary series and move on to second and third series where you might just maybe land with your leg comfortably behind your head.

-And actually, Ashtanga is a form of vinyasa yoga.
+Actually, Ashtanga is a form of vinyasa yoga.
 Vinyasa yoga simply means one posture linked to another via breath.
 It’s a very loose, general definition that allows for so much interpretation and deviation.
-Definitely my kinda of yoga!
+Definitely my kinda of yoga.

 I’ve even tried Goat Yoga